0x7070/CTF_writeup/cyberlions-ctf_dec-2024/writeup-DRAFT.md

 Let's do that.

+---

+# 5. FTP server

-# 5a.
+## 5a.
 Gaining access to the FTP server

 Login to the FTP server using the following credentials:
 ```